 - Practicing yoga

 The journey of recovery will be a very different experience for everyone.
-Some patients may only take a few months to recover, whereas others may take years.
+Some patients may only take a few months to recover, while others may take years.
 It has not been shown that the quicker you seek help, the faster your road to recovery will be.
 Some people are able to fully recover and some never fully recover and instead experience a series of relapses.

 A relapse refers to a setback in the recovery process.
 Relapses are a normal part of the process for most people.
 Although relapses can be incredibly frustrating, you can use them to your advantage by using them to help you identify your triggers.
 This will help you acquire the skills necessary to help you continue on the journey of recovery.
-The important thing to remember during a relapse is that you have still come far from where you started and try not to let the relapse make you feel discouraged and give up on your goal of getting healthy again.
+The important thing to remember during a relapse is that you have still come far from where you started; try not to let the relapse make you feel discouraged and give up on your goal of getting healthy.
 Reflecting back on how far you have come can be helpful in finding the motivation to continue moving forward in the recovery process.
 Reading other people’s stories about recovery has also been found to be helpful in inspiring individuals to get back on track.
 Utilize your support system to help you get back on track and keep taking it one day at a time.
 Eventually you will be back on the road to recovery even farther from where you started.

-If you think you may have an eating disorder there are many resources available for you.
+If you think you may have an eating disorder there are many resources available.
 Doctors can provide a variety of resources for you such as referrals, pamphlets, books, websites, and more.
-Other online help centers and hotlines include4:
+Other online help centers and hotlines include:4

 Eating Disorders Victoria Helpline Phone Number: 1-(300)-550-236

 ANAD Help Line Phone Number: (630)-577-1330

-- ANAD Help Line Email: firstname.lastname@example.org
+ANAD Help Line Email: firstname.lastname@example.org

 Support group finder: email@example.com

 NEDA Hotline: 1-(800)-931-2237

 NEDA Crisis Text Line: text “NEDA” to 741741 to connect to a trained volunteer

 - “Eating Disorders Victoria.”
 Eating Disorders Victoria.
 N.p., n.d.
 Web.
 06 Oct.
 2016.